 3.3.2 Sustainable business

 I wanted to mention this module as an eye-opener for me.
-Before coming here I was quite naïve to believe that there are great companies who values environment, society, diversity etc. I was also a member of Greenpeace, believed to be the protector of earth’s environment.
+Before coming here I was quite naïve to believe that there are great companies who value the environment, society, diversity etc. I was also a member of Greenpeace, believed to be the protector of earth’s environment.
 I was convinced about it until Sean ‘The Sheriff’ Ricard proved to the class that companies do CSR to be more profitable in the long-run.
-I was not convinced then, but thought it as an alternative motive.
+I was not convinced then but thought it as an alternative motive.
 As we researched companies for our assignments, I looked at the CSR initiatives and reports and all of Sean’s words started to make sense.
-The sustainability reports often say “We are passionate about society and sustainability”, yet none mentioned what loss they undergone to sustain the CSR.
-There was not any answer, as the companies did not incur any loss.
-I took a closer look at the policies during the SB sessions and assignment, and it emerged that most of the initiatives involved cutting cost, or improve quality for a premium price – as simple as that.
+The sustainability reports often say “We are passionate about society and sustainability”, yet none mentioned what loss they underwent to sustain the CSR.
+There was not an answer, as the companies did not incur any loss.
+I took a closer look at the policies during the SB sessions and assignment, and it emerged that most of the initiatives involved cutting cost or improve quality for a premium price – as simple as that.

 3.3.3 Managing Strategic innovation

 This elective was truly a great module, as this was only the second module to involve a large number of guest speakers from the specialists in their respective fields, in-class participation and a simulation.
-The objective of the course was to enrich the student in identifying the opportunities of innovation and convert raw ideas into well-documented business plans.
-In the end of the programme, I can say that I have developed the capabilities – although they were rooted within me from my innovation based engineering background – to use them in future professional context.
+The objective of the course was to enrich the student in identifying the opportunities for innovation and convert raw ideas into well-documented business plans.
+At the end of the programme, I can say that I have developed the capabilities – although they were rooted within me from my innovation-based engineering background – to use them in a future professional context.

 3.3.4 Leadership and Implementing change